Methods of Administering

 For detailed guidance in selecting the appropriate remedy across a wide range of illnesses and dry and wet dosing, the potency to give and how often to repeat the remedy, we suggest using "Pet Remedy Charts", Homeopathy to the Rescue.
 The charts are a treasure trove of advice for the newcomer as well as a reliable quick reference for the homeopathic practitioner.

 Recommended Reading: For professionals or anyone wanting to learn how to use homeopathy for for pets - This is the gold standard in books for Veterinary Homeopathy.
-'Fast Forward to the Cure Pro-Version, 2.0', is a digital publication in PDF format that you can download and start using now.
-Learn advanced veterinary homeopathy, LM dosing techniques and the methods of 'Dynamic Dosing' for dogs, cats, horses or birds which can speed a pets healing time by 1/4 to 1/2 or more!
-Veterinary Materia Medica, Therapeutic Repertories, printable Case Taking Forms, Observation Sheets and full color Anatomy Charts for dogs, cats horses and birds are included in 14 Chapters and over 1,000 pages.
+'Fast Forward to the Cure', is a digital publication in PDF format that you can download and start using now.
+Learn advanced veterinary homeopathy, LM dosing techniques and the methods of 'Dynamic Dosing' for dogs, cats, horses and birds, which can speed a pets healing time by 1/4 to 1/2 or more!
+Veterinary Materia Medica, Therapeutic Repertories, printable Case Taking Forms, Observation Sheets and full color illustrations for dogs, cats horses and birds, included in 14 Chapters and over 1,000 pages.
 To see complete details and excerpts from the book CLICK HERE.